maxwelldemaio/bashGrounds/README.md

 **Bash practice and testing grounds**

-This repository contains the following number of bash notes:
+This repository contains the following number of bash files in bashNotes/:
-8
+11

 To update the number of bash notes, run 'make'

-To setup, run 'install.sh'
+To setup the dev toolbox, run 'install.sh'